 This story is about a real incident that happened years ago, but it does relate to SL a bit.

 Sometimes, girls can be physical bullies.
 Believe it or not, I would have preferred if Kim had tried that instead!
-I did not look tough but could take down even a boy my age who tried to fight me.
 The Kims of the world do not hit you, though.
-They slander you, play the victim; and this was something my 9-year-old self did not know how defend against.
+They slander you, play the victim; and this was something my 9-year-old self did not know how to defend against.

 One classmate came over when no one was looking.
 “You’re nice,” she whispered.
 “But I can’t be your friend.
 If I am, it will make Kim sad.”